Apprenticeships in Scotland

 "I wanted to become a materials engineer because I am interested in sustainable development and wanted to [...] build a substainable future".

 The expected salary for a materials engineer varies as you become more experienced.

 Hours and salary depend on location, employer and any overtime you may do.

 * Salaries have been collected from multiple industry sources and have been updated as of 2019

 As these are external websites, the number of vacancies related to your preferred role may vary.
 New opportunities will be posted as they come up.

-You could specialise and become an expert in a particular material.
-Alternatively, you could become a project manager or a civil or structural engineer.
+Alternatively, you could specialise and become an expert in a particular material, or you could take on a role as a project manager or a civil or structural engineer.

 You could set up your own business and work as a freelance materials consultant.